-Allow your adolescent to participate in simple tasks during the procedure, such as holding an instrument, if allowed.
+Allow your teen to participate in simple tasks during the procedure, such as holding an instrument, if allowed.

-Older adolescents may benefit from videos that show adolescents of the same age explaining and through the procedure.
-Ask your health care provider if such films are available for your adolescent to view.
-It may also be helpful for your adolescent to discuss any concerns with peers who have managed similar stressful situations.
-Ask your health care provider if they know any teens who are interested in doing peer counseling, or if they can recommend a local support group.
+Older teens may benefit from videos that show adolescents of the same age explaining and through the procedure.
+Ask your provider if such videos are available for your teen to view.
+It may also be helpful for your adolescent to discuss any concerns with peers who have managed similar stressful procedures.
+Ask your provider if they know any teens who are interested in doing peer counseling, or if they can recommend a local support group.

 DURING THE PROCEDURE

-If the procedure is done at a hospital or your health care provider's office, ask if you can stay with your adolescent.
-However, if your adolescent does not want you to be there, honor this wish.
-Out of respect for your adolescent's growing need for privacy and independence, do not allow peers or siblings to watch the procedure unless adolescent asks them to be there.
+If the procedure is done at a hospital or your provider's office, ask if you can stay with your child.
+However, if your teen doesn't want you to be there, honor this wish.
+Out of respect for your adolescent's growing need for privacy and independence, don't allow peers or siblings to watch the procedure unless your teen asks them to be there.

 Do not show your own anxiety.
 Looking anxious will make your adolescent more upset and worried.
-Research suggests that children are more cooperative if their parents take measures (such as acupuncture) to reduce their own anxiety.
+Research suggests that children are more cooperative if their parents take measures to reduce their own anxiety.

-- Ask your health care provider to limit the number of strangers entering and leaving the room during the procedure.
+- Ask your provider to limit the number of strangers entering and leaving the room during the procedure.
 This can raise anxiety.

-- Ask that anesthesia be used, if appropriate, to reduce any discomfort.
+- Ask if anesthesia is an option to reduce any discomfort.

-- Assure your adolescent that his or her reactions are normal.
+- Assure your child that their reactions are normal.